c2997108/lastwasm/README.rst

 programs rather than reinterpreted by a separate JavaScript search engine.

 Large TAB results are transferred as a UTF-8 buffer.
-The page immediately shows the first 2 MiB and provides the complete output through ``Download TAB``.
+The page immediately shows the first 20 KiB before full-result processing and provides the complete output through ``Download TAB``.
 The dot plot uses up to eight parser workers and evenly samples at most 100,000 alignments to bound Plotly memory; the downloaded TAB file remains complete.
+Detailed ``dotplot-timing`` and ``dotplot-longtasks`` log lines separate TAB parsing, worker messaging, Plotly setup, and final browser rendering time.

 WASM/Node (legacy experimental)
 -------------------------------